 We believe…family travel creates lasting bonds and shared memories that will last well beyond childhood.

 We believe…that most of the world can be traveled independently and for much less money than most people think.
 Our motto is:

 No tour groups.
 No trust fund.
 No problem!

 We believe…that with careful planning and research, you can take extraordinary trips on an ordinary travel budget.

 International travel has been a part of our family from the beginning.
-I was attracted to my husband, Dale, for his wanderlust and blond curls.
-He was attracted to my sense of adventure and frequent flyer miles.
+Kellie was attracted to Dale for his wanderlust and blond curls.
+He was attracted to her sense of adventure and frequent flyer miles.
 Although the blond curls and frequent flyer miles are long gone, we’re still exploring the world together.

-stalking following the blogs of families who are traveling around the world, we realized this:
+stalking following the blogs of families who were traveling around the world, we realized this: